Gnosder/Gaming/World Building/The Frozen North.md

 Cornelius Feng -- Old, jaded, scarred in and out.
 Speaks with a harsh candor and a hyperbolic cynacism.
 Human, Male, Fighter, mid-60s, long grey uncempt hair.

-"Ventuering ain't always glamourous, in fact in most cases it't not.
+"Ventuering ain't always glamourous, in fact in most cases it's not.
 We're often low-rent mcercenaries with the occational forgotten tomb or decaying ruin.
 At worst we're cheap postal workers.
 It's on the low end that we'll be starting today.
 Millian Granmist is having issues on his farm, typical run of the mill gophers.
 That said, if they stay  there too long they could attract something more dangerous, like a bullet or a gryphon.
 So, you're going to go out to Farmer Millian's farm and deal with those Gophers.
 You're not doing it for free, mind you.
 He's paying a fee for your time and effort.
 I'll take my cut, as any guild would, and you'll split the rest.
 Questions?"

 ### Gopher Chasers